Bret Stafford

-Bret Alan Stafford (born December 15, 1964) is a former American football player.
+Bret Alan Stafford (born December 15, 1964) is an American former college football player.
 He started as quarterback for the Texas Longhorns for almost 2½ seasons, 1985-87 during which time he established 14 UT records, among them most passing yards in a season (2,233) in 1986, and most passing yards over a career (4,735).
 However, most of his records have since been surpassed by Peter Gardere, James Brown, Major Applewhite, and Vince Young.

 Early life

 Bret Stafford was a talented athlete who spent his life surrounded by sports.
 A native of Amarillo, Texas, Stafford's family moved to Temple in 1972, where his father, Dick Stafford, a former Texas Tech football player, served as offensive coordinator to Bob McQueen at Temple High School and his mother was a Middle School girl's coach.
 Bret Stafford had an immediate impact on the Wildcats varsity, starting as a freshman, never losing a district title game, and playing on a team that won the state title in 1979.
 That team starred QB Robbie Harris and future NFL running back Kenneth Davis.
 At Temple, he was all-district in 1980 and 1981 and All-Central Texas as a quarterback.
 He was also all-district and all-central Texas in baseball and he made it to the 4A state championship race in the 300-meter hurdles, finishing 6th one year and winning in 1982.

 However, after Dick Stafford accepted the head coach job at Belton in the spring of 1982, Bret Stafford left Temple, too.
 At Belton, he was again an all-district QB, and also made the all-state team and was a Parade All-American.
 He again ran track, winning the state championship in the 300-meter hurdles with the 5th fastest time in the nation by a high school athlete in that event that year and earning All-American honors.
 He also made the all-district baseball team again for two years as a center fielder.
 Because of his abilities, he was picked by one recruiting magazine as the state's all-around best athlete in 1983.

 In 1983, he played free safety in the Texas High-School All-Star game.

 In 2007, Stafford was inducted into the Texas High School Football Hall of Fame.